-Reading and writing skills designed to assist non-native speakers of English toward college-level work.
-Practice in basic sentence structure, spelling, vocabulary development, handwriting.
-Offered on a credit/no credit basis only.
-Units do not apply to the associate degree.
+Development of reading, writing, and grammar skills designed to move non-native speakers of English toward college-level work.
+Offered on a credit/no-credit basis only and units do not apply to the associate degree.

 ESL 061 LOW INTERMEDIATE LISTENING AND SPEAKING